croedel/PiInfotainment/README.md

 FADE_TIME       # change time during which slides overlap INFO_TXT_TIME   # duration for showing text overlay over image
 ```

-__Tipp:__ If you have certain sub-directories within your `PIC_DIR` which you don't want to be displayed, just create or touch) a "magic file" named `.INFOTAINMENT_IGNORE.txt` within them.
-RaspiInfotainment will ignore all images within these directories.

 For convenience and energy saving purposes you can schedule to switch you PI's monitor ON and OFF at certain times.
 You can schedule this very fine grain an a weekday basis.
 If you switch the monitor manually (e.g. by using the Webserver), the manually set status has precedence and "wins" over the automated scheduling.